judeonuh/Promotion-eligibility-and-bias-analysis/README.md

 * Promoted staff with no past disciplinary action: 99.5%
 * Promoted staff with no previous intra-department movement: 91.4%

+> [!IMPORTANT]
-> **Comment on EDA**: Absolute counts are heavily influenced by base rates (e.g., more males in workforce → more promoted males).
-These counts raise questions and justify further rate-based and statistical tests — which I further performed.
+> **Absolute counts are heavily influenced by base rates (e.g., more males in workforce → more promoted males).
+These counts raise questions and justify further rate-based and statistical tests — which I further performed.**

 ---